Cloudmersive/Cloudmersive.APIClient.Java/docs/ScanApi.md

 Scan a website for malicious content and threats

-Operation includes scanning the content of the URL for various types of malicious content and threats, including viruses and threats (including Phishing)
+Operation includes scanning the content of the URL for various types of malicious content and threats, including viruses and threats (including Phishing).

 ### Example
 ```java